Awards & Judging

 Judging

-Judges evaluate entries and award ribbons based on established criteria.
-For example, in Horticulture, judges consider cultural perfection, rarity, difficulty to grow, maturity, and bloom.
-Philadelphia Flower Show judges come from across the country, and sometimes even from abroad.
-They work in panels of three, accompanied by clerks who record the results.
-As one of the oldest Flower Shows in the world, PHS is proud to host one of the most prestigious events for judges and exhibitors alike.
+Judges evaluate each entry and award ribbons based on established criteria.
+In Horticulture, for example, they consider factors such as cultural perfection, rarity, difficulty to grow, maturity, and quality of bloom.
+Philadelphia Flower Show judges come from across the country and sometimes even from abroad.
+They work in panels of three, supported by clerks who carefully record the results.
+As one of the oldest Flower Shows in the world, PHS takes pride in hosting an event that is both prestigious and highly respected by judges and exhibitors alike.

 There are four types of awards that can be achieved at the Philadelphia Flower Show: